james0r/recs-reactjs/README.md

 Technologies used by this app are:

-React
-Axios
-Bootstrap
-& of course all of the under the hood tools used by Create-react-app.
+React, Axios, Bootstrap, and of course all of the under the hood tools used by Create-react-app.

 Thanks for checking out the repository and feel free to make a pull request if you have something to add or file an issue if you got one!